dannovikov/cmpr/README.md

 With any of these models used via API, we will record all API calls in `.cmpr/api_calls`.
 You can use them to troubleshoot API issues, or as a dataset for statistics or finetuning your own model, etc.

+With the "clipboard" model, you will want to run ":bootstrap", and then paste the output into the LLM chat window.
+If you're using the LLM via API, this will be done for you, but you still need to run ":bootstrap" manually before using "r".

+## Block references feature

+There's no documentation for this feature yet, but as of v8 you can use it.

+The best way to try it out is look at some example code (like the cmpr source) or ask about it in the discord.

+It's a powerful way to simplify your NL code, as it lets you define concepts in one place and then refer to them by inclusion in multiple places.

+The references will then be expanded by cmpr before sending the NL code to the LLM (or clipboard).
 ### Bonus: cmpr in cmpr

 1. We ship our own cmpr conf file, so run cmpr in the cmpr repo to see the code the way we do while building it.